bigscience-workshop/bigscience/train/tr8-104B-wide/chronicles.md

-There the LR rampup stopped around 25k, and the first huge glitch occurred at around 29k iteration https://huggingface.co/bigscience/tr1-13B-tensorboard/tensorboard According to Conglong Li 25k and 29k are close enough based to their study.
-Quoting him:
+There the LR rampup stopped around 25k, and the first huge glitch occurred at around 29k iteration https://huggingface.co/bigscience/tr1-13B-tensorboard/tensorboard According to Conglong Li 25k and 29k are close enough based on their study.
+Quoting Conglong:

 > In our study of [1.5B gpt-2](https://arxiv.org/pdf/2108.06084.pdf), we used 3K LR warmup and here you can see the grad variance norm (left) only reach bottom at 8K+ steps, and baseline's grad var max is unstable during first 10K+ steps: